umass-gis/workshops/content/agol/creating-data.md

 CSV (or comma-separated values) files are a simple text file format for storing tabular data.
 CSV is an open alternative to common proprietary formats like XLSX (Microsoft Excel), making it a convenient way to share tabular data.
 AGOL can automatically generate a point layer from the CSV file if it contains latitude and longitude values.

 This is an example of a CSV listing the main campuses within the UMass system, along with their latitude and longitude coordinate locations.
-Follow along with this section by creating your own CSV file (you can do this in Google Sheets or Microsoft Excel), or download the example CSV here:
+Follow along with this section by creating your own CSV file (you can do this in Google Sheets or Microsoft Excel) or upload a CSV file of your choice, provided spatial data information such as lat/long coordinates are in the sheet.

 ![Example csv table](media/all_AGOL/CD_01.png "Example CSV Table")